simplex-chat/simplex-chat/graph-chat.md

       - if Bob is added to group chat with Alice by some contact of Alice or Bob, this information can be passed through all possible chains of contacts between Alice and Bob in the group (to minimise the risk of MITM attack) (see [Group chat](#TODO)).
       - if Alice adds Bob as a contact via Bob's trusted contact John, who also has Alice as a trusted contact, this information will be passed via John (who has secure duplex connections with both Alice and Bob), in the same way as with Group chat (see [Trusted contacts](#TODO)).
       - if Alice already has Bob as a contact, and she wants to create a separate off-the-record chat with him, this information will be passed via their existing connection (see [Off-the-record chat](#TODO)).
-      - etc. In all cases, the protocol defines the most secure possible way to pass the out-of-band (from the point of view of the new connections) message required by [simplex messaging protocol][3] to create unidirectional connections.
+      - etc. In all cases, the protocol defines the most secure possible way to pass the out-of-band (from the point of view of the new connections) message required by [simplex messaging protocol][3] to create simplex connections.
 3. Bob's app accepts duplex connection with Alice:
    1. it receives the message from Alice's app, in a way defined by a specific chat scenario.
-   2. it interprets the received information as simplex messaging protocol out-of-band messages to accept all unidirectional connections `CAi`.
+   2. it interprets the received information as simplex messaging protocol out-of-band messages to accept all simplex connections `CAi`.
-   3. it creates `n` new unidirectional connections `CBi` on Bob's servers defined by:
+   3. it creates `n` new simplex connections `CBi` on Bob's servers defined by:
       - client-generated:
          - Bob's asymmetric key pairs `EKBi` to encrypt messages.
          - connection IDs `IDBi`.